amiguelnobrega/Waze/README.md

 # Waze

-## Data Analytics Project Aimed at Preventing Monthly User Churn on the Waze App
+## Development of Machine Learning Model to Prevent User Churn in the Waze App

 ### waze1
 1. Compile summary information about the data